react-navigation/react-navigation.github.io/docs/auth-flow.md

 In our navigator, we can conditionally render appropriate screens.
 For our case, let's say we have 3 screens:

-- `LoadingScreen` - This will show a loading screen when we're restoring the token.
+- `SplashScreen` - This will show a splash or loading screen when we're restoring the token.
 - `SignInScreen` - This is the screen we show if the user isn't signed in already (we couldn't find a token).
 - `HomeScreen` - This is the screen we show if the user is already signed in.